Is there any specific information that I need prior to applying for a scholarship?

 Yes.
 A complete application includes the portion of the Student Aid Report (SAR) which shows the Student Aid Index (SAI).
 The SAR page containing your SAI must be uploaded with your application.
 In addition, we hold some scholarships for which you have to prove that you do not qualify for financial aid.
 If you cannot complete a FAFSA, upload a document describing your financial circumstances.

-If my EFC is too high, will I be disqualified from Four County Community Foundation scholarships?
+If my SAI is too high, will I be disqualified from Four County Community Foundation scholarships?

 Not necessarily.
 Financial need is a consideration in many applications, but we have scholarships where financial need is not a requirement.